Last Updated on 26/03/2021 by richard

 - Freshly ground black pepper to taste

-- Flat-leaf parsley minced, to taste
+- fresh flat-leaf parsley minced, to taste

 - Heat a gas or charcoal barbeque to medium-high heat (you should be able to hold your hand about an inch over the cooking grate for 2 to 3 seconds before pulling it away from the heat).
 Make sure the cooking grate is relatively clean, the shells will protect the mussels more than other foods, but it's still a good habit to get into.
 Have it over the heat so it gets nice and hot.